letter to my kids

 My son is 14 and I have already been the recipient of his not so discreet reminders that he is not my little boy anymore (or ANYONE else’s for that matter).

-I can NO LONGER choose any clothes, backpacks or school supplies without her written consent and input.
-She has very definite opinions about her likes and dislikes and try as I might to sway her to my way of seeing the world- girlfriend has got her own view and take on this planet.
+I can NO LONGER choose any clothes, backpacks or school supplies without his written consent and input.
+He has very definite opinions about his likes and dislikes and try as I might to sway him to my way of seeing the world- this guy has got his own view and take on this planet.

-I get it Miley really I do.
+I get it Presley really I do.
 I was once a strapping young doe myself itching to unshackle myself from the good girl image my mother was so intent on me emblazoning for all the world to see and acknowledge via my appearance.
 So I did what any other self-respecting blonde haired 17 year old would do- I bought a box of black dye and dyed my hair.
 But I have to say- it didn’t bestow me with that magical sense of vindication or new identity I so desperately wanted- rather with hair that turned kinda orange in the sun ( not the good kind) and well- it would be years until I realized that change came from inside and had very little to do with the outside.

 For the record I am NOT anti-tattoo, piercings or short hair– I just don’t want my kids to revert to these things without at least consulting me and having an in-depth understanding about the permanence of such decisions.